blongden73/macrame/_posts/2020-06-08-martin-graziano.md

     exception.

     **Martin’s grandfather was a carpenter.** Little Martin spent hours and hours learning how to work with wood at grandpa's shop, shaping it into amazing things.
-As he recalls, “I grew up at that workshops surrounded by sawdust and tools.
+As he recalls, “I grew up at that workshop surrounded by sawdust and tools.
 It was part of my childhood and who I am today.”

     `{{space}}`